joncolby/varnish_rest_api/README.md

 ## Overview

 A small RESTful HTTP API for [Varnish](<https://www.varnish-cache.org>) written with [Sinatra](<http://www.sinatrarb.com/intro.html>).
-It is meant to be run on the varnish node(s) since it executes varnishadm on the node.
-It can be started as a stand-alone server using Thin, and is rack-aware.
+It is designed to be run on the varnish node(s) since it executes varnishadm on the varnish node itself.
+It can be started as a stand-alone server using Thin, or as a rack-aware application.

 #### Features